-Before now, you may have received other medicines for your inflammatory bowel disease (IBD), which is a term used to describe two main conditions: Crohn's disease (CD) and ulcerative colitis (UC).
+Before now, you may have received other medicines for your atopic dermatitis (AD).
 However, you may not have responded adequately to them.
-Therefore, your doctor has decided to prescribe RINVOQ for your IBD.
+Therefore, your doctor has decided to prescribe RINVOQ for your AD.

-This booklet contains additional information about your RINVOQ treatment and aims to answer any questions you may have.
-RINVOQ is an unfunded medicine for the treatment of CD and UC - you will need to pay for this medicine and other charges.
+This booklet contains additional information about your RINVOQ treatment and aims to answer questions you may have.

+RINVOQ is funded for eligible patients with atopic dermatitis.
+Normal pharmacy prescription charges apply.